anomalyae/thinking/_posts/2024-07-07-Jobs-in-the-age-of-ai.md

 Imagine everyone is economically secure, socially content, credentialed and has an abundance of time.<br>
 <i>Do humans stop working?</i> No, the very notion is absurd.

-> We work because we possess creative energy which requires expression and curiosity that demands action; the power to imagine and the desire to pursue that visions fulfillment.
+> We work because we possess creative energy which requires expression and curiosity that demands action; the power to imagine and the desire to pursue that vision's fulfillment.